ausmani23/rapol/readme.md

     + 04_predict.R - Trains a model using the average DW-Nominate scores of those voting 'yes' and 'no' in the hand-coded bills to predict the direction of a punitive vote in the not-hand-coded bills
     + 05_summarize.R - Summarizes levels and differences in punitive voting in the house

-+ 'code/03_dind' contains the code to generate the figures and results which correspond to Part 4.3 of the paper, 'Black Political Representation'
++ 'code/03_dind' contains the code to generate the figures and results which correspond to Section 5

     + 01_dindmods.R - Estimates the effect of federally-mandated redistricting on incarceration and police rates.
 Runs preferred specifications and a variety of alternative specifications.
     + 02_regmods.R - Estimates the effect of black political representation on incarceration and police rates via a variety of autoregressive distributed lag (ADL) models.